shejz/my_portfolio/content/portfolio/uses-cases.md

 client:
 shortDescription: Highlight of some key data science use cases in marketing
 challenge:  In the ever-evolving digital landscape, companies face numerous challenges, such as understanding customer behavior, optimizing marketing efforts, and delivering personalized experiences.
 solution: Data science empowers marketers to make informed decisions by extracting valuable information from vast datasets, identifying patterns, and predicting customer behavior.
-With customer segmentation, sentiment analysis, and recommender systems, marketers can tailor their messages to specific audience segments, create more relevant content, and provide personalized product recommendations.
-Predictive modeling enables the anticipation of customer churn, allowing for proactive retention strategies.
 demo: https://shejz.github.io/businesscience